polarfire-soc/polarfire-soc-linux-examples/pdma/README.md

 Full details and code are available on [github](https://github.com/ikwzm/udmabuf).

-This example runs on a variant of PolarFire SoC's yocto distribution which includes `u-dma-buf` in the built kernel.
+This example runs on variants of PolarFire SoC's yocto and buildroot distributions which include `u-dma-buf` in the built kernel.

 This example configures three contiguous buffers so `u-dma-buf` can present each of the three fabric buffers to user space.

-This example then refers to these contiguous buffers in user space as pools.
+This example refers to these contiguous buffers in user space as 'pools'.

+This example enables:
-This example enables access to one pool from cached memory from user space; access to one pool from non-cached memory from user space; and access to one pool which operates via the non-cached write-combine buffer from user space.
+* access to one pool from 'cached' memory from user space
+* access to one pool from 'non-cached' memory from user space, and
+* access to one pool which operates via the non-cached write-combine buffer from user space.

 This are the relevant device tree stanzas, one for each buffer.
 Each buffer has a size and a reference to a memory region, and each buffer now has a device name.
 This example uses these device names to locate the buffers